didil/go-consul-distributed-loggers/README.md

 ![Alt text](logs.png?raw=true "Demo")

+*DO NOT USE IN PRODUCTION* This is a Proof of Concept and does not handle all corner cases

 ## Components
 - **consul**: Consul instance that provides support for leader election and service discovery
 - **distributed-logger**: The Distributed Logger nodes expose a REST API that logs received messages to Stdout.
 Only the cluster leader accepts messages at any given time.
 A new node takes over in case of leader node failure.